-The 3D visual of the design concept was taken from Microsoft Garage Project InnerEye.
+The 3D concept was taken from Microsoft Garage Project Innereye Eye.
 An artificial intelligence tool that uses machine learning and computer vision to allow radiologists to make cancer treatment more targeted and effective.

-Regarding Multiple Sclerosis, lesions on the brain and spinal cord have no relationship to symptoms.
+Conclusion: Regarding Multiple Sclerosis, lesions on the brain and spinal cord have no relationship to symptoms.

-Empathy and user experience.
+Additionally, empathy and user experience.
 Intuitive patient know-how or affordances to navigate a new technology.
 How to make a complex interaction super easy, intuitive and enjoyable while being beautiful.